Trolls World Tour

-Trolls World Tour (often named as Trolls 2: World Tour) is a 2020 American computer-animated jukebox musical comedy film produced by DreamWorks Animation and distributed by Universal Pictures, based on the Good Luck Trolls dolls created by Thomas Dam.
-The sequel to Trolls (2016) and the second installment in the franchise, the film was directed by Walt Dohrn and co-directed by David P. Smith (in his feature directorial debut), from a screenplay by Maya Forbes, Wallace Wolodarsky, Elizabeth Tippet, and the writing team of Jonathan Aibel and Glenn Berger, and a story by Aibel and Berger.
-The film features an ensemble cast that includes the voices of Anna Kendrick, Justin Timberlake, Rachel Bloom, James Corden, Ron Funches, Kelly Clarkson, Anderson .Paak, Sam Rockwell, George Clinton, and Mary J. Blige.
-The film follows Poppy and Branch as they discover several more troll tribes that represent music genres other than their own.
-Troubles arise when the Queen of the Rock tribe plans to overthrow the foreign music genres to unite the trolls under rock music.
+Trolls World Tour is a 2020 American animated musical fantasy film produced by DreamWorks Animation, based on the Good Luck Trolls dolls created by Thomas Dam.
+The sequel to Trolls (2016) and the second installment in the franchise, the film was directed by Walt Dohrn and co-directed by David P. Smith, from a screenplay by Maya Forbes, Wallace Wolodarsky, Elizabeth Tippet, and the writing team of Jonathan Aibel and Glenn Berger, and a story by Aibel and Berger.
+The film features the voices of Anna Kendrick, Justin Timberlake, Rachel Bloom, James Corden, Ron Funches, Kelly Clarkson, Anderson .Paak, Sam Rockwell, George Clinton, and Mary J. Blige.
+The film follows Poppy and Branch as they discover more troll tribes that represent music genres other than their own.
+Troubles arise when Queen Barb of the Rock tribe plans to overthrow the foreign music genres to unite the trolls under rock music, prompting Poppy and Branch to unite the tribes and stop her.

-A sequel to Trolls was announced in February 2017, with Kendrick and Timberlake returning their roles.
-Podcasters the McElroy brothers began campaigning for roles in the film in March 2017, with DreamWorks Animation confirmed it would make cameo appearances in September 2018.
-Much of the new cast were signed in May 2018 to June 2019.
-The marking custom animation to promote the film was provided from Minimo VFX and Jellyfish Pictures.
+After the first film's release, a sequel was announced in February 2017, with Kendrick and Timberlake returning to their roles.
+Much of the new cast was signed from May 2018 to June 2019.
+The custom marking animation to promote the film was provided by Minimo VFX and Jellyfish Pictures.

-Trolls World Tour was released in the United States in a limited number of theaters on April 10, 2020, due to the COVID-19 pandemic and was simultaneously released on video on demand.
+Trolls World Tour was released by Universal Pictures in the United States in a limited number of theaters on April 10, 2020, due to the COVID-19 pandemic and was simultaneously released on video on demand.
 AMC Theatres subsequently announced they would no longer distribute the studio's films, though this was later reversed after AMC and Universal agreed on a new contract.
-Like its predecessor, the film received generally positive reviews from critics.
+The film received mixed reviews from critics.
+A sequel, Trolls Band Together, was released in 2023.

-A third film is set to be released in theaters on November 17, 2023.